-Summary of the Nokia People & Planet Report 2013 covers our approach to sustainability and the focus areas, and reports our progress against the targets we had set for ourselves.
+This summary of the Nokia People & Planet Report 2013 covers our approach to sustainability and our focus areas, and reports our progress against the targets we had set for ourselves.
 Further details can be found in the full report.

 Integrating and indexing our reports